-eCommerce SEO Freelancer โ More Organic Traffic.
-More Sales.
-Less Paid Ad Spend.
+eCommerce SEO Freelancer — More Organic Traffic, More Sales and Less Paid Ad Spend

 eCommerce SEO is a completely different discipline from standard SEO.
-Product pages, category architecture, crawl budgets, faceted navigation, and schema all require specialist knowledge.
-I help online stores rank higher, convert better, and grow organic revenue without increasing ad spend.
+In 2026, it also means appearing in AI-generated shopping comparisons and product recommendations alongside traditional Google rankings.
+Product pages, category architecture, crawl budgets, faceted navigation and schema all require specialist knowledge.
+I help online stores rank higher, convert better and grow organic revenue without increasing ad spend.

 It does not account for faceted navigation creating thousands of additional URL variants that confuse Google about which page should rank.
 It does not handle out-of-stock products correctly, which means stores bleed SEO authority every time a product goes unavailable.
-And it does not understand how product schema markup connects your organic listings to Google Shopping and rich results that drive significantly higher click-through rates.
+And it does not understand how product schema markup connects your organic listings to Google Shopping and the AI-generated product comparison answers that are now appearing in ChatGPT and Google AI Overviews when buyers research purchases.

 I work specifically with eCommerce stores because the discipline is distinct enough to require a specialist approach.
-Whether you are on Shopify, WooCommerce, Magento, or a custom platform, the strategy I build is designed around the specific technical and structural challenges your store faces, not adapted from a service page template built for a law firm.
+Whether you are on Shopify, WooCommerce, Magento or a custom platform, the strategy is designed around the specific technical and structural challenges your store faces, covering both Google rankings and AI shopping search visibility.

 What eCommerce SEO Covers for Your Store

-Every store is different in terms of platform, size, and the specific SEO problems it faces.
-The work below covers the areas that consistently have the highest impact on organic revenue for eCommerce businesses.
+Every store is different in terms of platform, size and the specific SEO problems it faces.
+The work below covers the areas that consistently have the highest impact on organic revenue for eCommerce businesses, including the AI shopping search layer that is increasingly part of how buyers discover and compare products.

 Category Page Optimisation

 Your category pages are the highest-value pages in your store.
-They capture high-volume, high-intent buying keywords like “women’s running shoes” where a single ranking improvement can drive hundreds of additional sessions per day.
-I optimise category page content, structure, internal linking, and metadata to maximise their visibility for the terms that drive revenue.
+They capture high-volume and high-intent buying keywords where a single ranking improvement can drive hundreds of additional sessions per day.
+Category page content, structure, internal linking and metadata are optimised to maximise visibility for the terms that drive revenue.

 Product Page SEO

-Most eCommerce stores have product pages that are either thin, duplicated from manufacturer descriptions, or optimised for the wrong keywords.
-I implement a systematic approach to product page optimisation covering unique content, title and meta optimisation, schema markup, and internal linking, scaled efficiently across large product catalogues without compromising quality.
+Most eCommerce stores have product pages that are either thin, duplicated from manufacturer descriptions or optimised for the wrong keywords.
+A systematic approach to product page optimisation covers unique content, title and meta optimisation, schema markup and internal linking, scaled efficiently across large product catalogues without compromising quality.

 Site Architecture and URL Structure

 A poorly structured store bleeds authority in every direction and confuses Google about which pages are most important.
-I design or refine your URL and navigation structure to create clear category hierarchies, distribute link equity efficiently, enable clean crawling across your catalogue, and build a foundation that scales as your product range grows.
+URL and navigation structure is designed or refined to create clear category hierarchies, distribute link equity efficiently, enable clean crawling across your catalogue and build a foundation that scales as your product range grows.

 Duplicate Content and Canonicalisation

-Faceted navigation, product filters, colour and size variants, and similar products across categories all create URL variants that cause duplicate content at scale.
+Faceted navigation, product filters, colour and size variants and similar products across categories all create URL variants that cause duplicate content at scale.
 Left unmanaged this dilutes your ranking signals across hundreds or thousands of near-identical pages.
-I audit and resolve canonicalisation issues systematically so your authority consolidates on the pages that actually need to rank.
+Canonicalisation issues are audited and resolved systematically so your authority consolidates on the pages that actually need to rank.

 Product Schema Markup

-Structured data for product reviews, pricing, availability, and ratings enables rich results in Google’s SERPs that dramatically improve click-through rates compared to standard organic listings.
-I implement and validate product schema across your catalogue so your listings stand out in search results and are eligible for Google Shopping integration.
+Structured data for product reviews, pricing, availability and ratings enables rich results in Google’s SERPs that dramatically improve click-through rates compared to standard organic listings.
+Well-implemented product schema also makes your products eligible for AI-generated product comparison answers.
+Schema is implemented and validated across your catalogue for Google Shopping integration and AI search eligibility.

 Out-of-Stock and Discontinued Product Strategy

 How you handle products that go out of stock or get discontinued has a significant impact on your store’s SEO health.
 Deleting pages destroys the authority and backlinks they have accumulated.
 Leaving them up without a strategy wastes crawl budget and frustrates users.
-I implement the right approach for each scenario so your store retains maximum SEO value through inventory changes.
+The right approach is implemented for each scenario so your store retains maximum SEO value through inventory changes.

 How eCommerce SEO Works in Practice